aibrite/jdash-docs/src/backend/jdash-cloud.md

 ``Api key`` uniquely identifies your application. ``secret`` value is used to encrypt data between your application and Jdash Cloud.

 ## Integrating Jdash Cloud into your application
-Jdash uses Json Web Token(JTW) standard for authentication of your application and users.
+Jdash uses Json Web Token (JWT) standard for authentication of your application and users.

+JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.
 For more information about Json Web Token go to <a href="https://jwt.io" target="_blank">https://jwt.io</a>.

 Integrating is pretty easy and just requires of sending ``api key`` and ``user`` values encrypted by using ``secret`.